Skip to Main Content

 “Pure gold” and “solid gold” are two totally different things (though you wouldn’t think so at first blush).
 First, let us explain what “pure gold” means.
 24k gold is a pure element, as you might know!
 It literally comes out of the ground as 24k pure gold (known as "Au" on the periodic table).
 Few people actually *want* pure gold jewelry, though, because 24k gold is impractically soft to wear (and honestly, it just isn’t a pretty shade of yellow—way too brash for most tastes).
 To create a more durable, wearable, pleasing gold, jewelers take the pure 24k gold and mix it with other metals to improve its color, strength and durability.

-The percentage of other metals added changes the purity of the gold, which is reflected by its karats!
+The percentage of other metals added to 24k gold changes the purity of the gold, which is reflected by its karats!
 For example, 18k gold (meaning 18 out of 24 parts are pure gold) has more pure gold than 10k gold (where 10 out of 24 parts are pure gold)—but they are, by legal definition, both considered solid gold.
 In the United States, any gold that is 10k purity and above fits the bill.
 This means that 10k gold is just as “solid” as 18k solid gold or 14k solid gold, for example; it’s just that 18k gold has a higher purity.
 It’s also worth noting that 18k isn’t necessarily better quality, it’s just more valuable (since it contains more pure gold).

 What is 14K Gold?